If you're working on something real — let's talk.

 Users can pay transaction fees using stablecoins or have them sponsored by the dApp itself.
 This removes the need to hold native tokens just to use an application.

-Argent was one of the early adopters of gasless UX, allowing users to interact with DeFi protocols without worrying about ETH balances.
+Ready (formerly Argent) was one of the early adopters of gasless UX, allowing users to interact with DeFi protocols without worrying about ETH balances.

 Multiple actions such as approve, swap, and stake can be grouped into a single transaction.
 This simplifies complex workflows and reduces the number of approvals a user needs to sign.